1946 - 1956

 Along with the larger MAN, it Satisfies! ads above, there were some smaller comical illustrations that Bavarian used as newspaper ads, mostly in Ohio markets smaller than Cincinnati.
 They addressed situations When A Fella Needs A Beer...
 Tine for Bavarian's Old Style -

 Bavarian often supplied newspaper advertisements of certain country singing stars who would be performing on the program that evening, beginning around 1950.
 Several of these adds are shown below, as is a picture of the cast of this program in the early1950's.
 Bavarian's Beer expanded their advertising by sponsoring this country music program for about six years, until its sponsorship of the program ended in December, 1954.
 Several of these adds are shown below

 Cincinnati Reds Billboard & Program Advertising at Crosley Field

 Bavarian Brewing Co. was a longtime supporter of baseball.
 Baseball had been played in Covington since the 1870's.
-And their founder, William Riedlin had been an investor in the Covington Blue Sox, a professional team that had a short existence in 1913.
-After Prohibition Bavarian sponsored an amateur baseball team that played in the greater Cincinnati area.
-At some point, possibly short after WWII, Bavarian's Old Style Beer was advertised at the home of the Cincinnati Redlegs (Reds), Crosley Field.
+And their founder, William Riedlin had been an investor in the Covington Blue Sox, a professional team that had a short existence with the Federal League in 1913.
+After Prohibition, Bavarian sponsored an semi-pro baseball team that played in the greater Cincinnati area.
+Beginning in 1949, Bavarian's Old Style Beer was advertised at the home of the Cincinnati Redlegs (Reds), Crosley Field.
 It was on a billboard on top of the Superior Towel & Linen Service building in back of left field, and was once the largest billboard there.
-Bavarian maintained this billboard for years, along with having their beer served at the ballpark and advertising in the Reds programs.
-A photo of most of an early Bavairan's billboard is below.
+Bavarian maintained this billboard for until 1965 and had their beer served at the ballpark along with advertising in the Reds programs.
+A photo an early Bavairan's billboard is below.

 ...And Hers Too!